Sphereon-Opensource/SIOP-OID4VP/README.md

 ````

 ### OP Presentation Exchange
-The Verified Request object created in the previous step contains a presentationDefinition property in case the OP wants to receive a Verifiable Presentation according to the [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) specification.
+The Verified Request object created in the previous step contains a presentationDefinitions property in case the OP wants to receive a Verifiable Presentation according to the [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) specification.
 If this is the case we need to select credentials and create a Verifiable Presentation.
-If the OP doesn't need to receive a Verifiable Presentation, meaning the presentationDefinition property is undefined, you can continue to the next chapter and create the Authentication Response immediately.
+If the OP doesn't need to receive a Verifiable Presentation, meaning the presentationDefinitions property is undefined, you can continue to the next chapter and create the Authentication Response immediately.

 See the below sub flow for Presentation Exchange to explain the process: